-Fighting for … fit-for-purpose industry-specific education and training standards that are recognised, accessible, robust and sufficiently funded
+Fighting for … fit-for-purpose industry-specific education and training standards that are recognised, accessible, robust and properly funded.

-- A range of apprenticeship standards to equip individuals with ‘job-ready’ skills, matched to employer demand, including suitable, regulated qualifications.
+- A range of apprenticeship standards and regulated qualifications to equip individuals with ‘job-ready’ skills, matched to employer demand.

-- Affordable, high-quality apprentice schemes for small businesses with enough funding and apprenticeship places to ensure the needs of learners and employers across the UK are met.
+- Affordable, high-quality apprentice schemes for small businesses with enough funding and apprenticeship places to meet the needs of learners and employers across the UK.

-- Age-related eligibility funding models for learners over the age of 19 to encourage and support progression to level 3 and enable job changers and job returners to do apprenticeships.
+- Funding for learners over the age of 19 to support progression to level 3 qualifications and enable job changers and job returners to access apprenticeships.

-- Greater recognition by schools, colleges and parents that apprenticeships are the preferred route into the hair and beauty industries.
+- Greater recognition by schools, colleges and parents that hair and beauty is an attractive and worthwhile career, and that apprenticeships are the preferred route into these industries.

-- Clear distinction between competency ‘job ready’ qualifications (apprenticeships) and threshold competency ‘preparation for work qualifications’ (T Levels).
+- Clear distinction between ‘job ready’ qualifications (apprenticeships) and ‘preparation for work qualifications’ (T Levels).

 - The recognition of vocational progression routes based on competency, standards and regulated qualifications.

-- All hair, beauty and aesthetics practitioners must have appropriate qualifications and training for the treatments they provide.
+- All hair, beauty and aesthetics practitioners required to have appropriate qualifications and training for the treatments they provide.

-- Recognition that CPD accreditation provides breadth and depth of learning following the achievement of a regulated qualification.
+- Recognition of the value and importance of continuous professional development (CPD) accreditation following the achievement of a regulated qualification.

 Useful resources from the NHBF: